Tips for Staying Sober During the Holidays

 The Bermuda Triangle of Holidays

-Navigating the “Bermuda Triangle” of holidays is a very tricky exercise, but one we can get through together, if we use some basic strategies/coping mechanisms.
+Navigating this Bermuda Triangle is a very tricky exercise, but one we can get through together, if we use some basic strategies and coping mechanisms.

 Having fun while sober comes naturally, it’s how we did it as children.
-It’s simply a matter of re-learning how to have fun without drugs or alcohol.
+It’s simply a matter of remembering how to have fun without drugs or alcohol.
 Learn to fill the void with things that are enjoyable.

 1. Experience New Holiday Activities